Semaglutide Treatment for Type 1 Diabetes: Promising Results and Potential Implications

 Is the pancreas active longer thanks to semaglutide?

-The study also indicated that the remission phase of the subjects treated with semaglutide may have lasted longer than under “normal conditions”, which could indicate that the drug also keeps the pancreas working longer.
+The study also indicated that the remission phase of the subjects treated with semaglutide may have lasted longer than under “normal conditions”, which might indicate that the drug also keeps the pancreas working longer.
 This is an exciting discovery, since the current study only had ten participants, not much can be derived from it.
 Side effects of semaglutide treatment in the current study included nausea, vomiting and a severely reduced appetite.

 The Study Semaglutide in Early Type 1 Diabetes was published in the New England Journal of Medicine and linked here – but unfortunately not accessible completely free of charge.